What should you expect in this Bluefin tuna tour in Cadiz?

 Important info

-When: The tours will be from Tuesday to Saturday.
+When: The tours will be from Tuesday to Friday.
 We will be starting at 9:00am from Vejer de la Frontera.
 Also offered as a private custom tour.

-Start Location: Your hotel in Vejer de la Frontera
+Start Location: Your hotel in Vejer de la Frontera or wherever you are in Cadiz province (mileage extra cost will be added)

 Language: Tour is offered in Spanish and English.